-Contracts for the supply of goods and/or services formed through our site or which may otherwise be covered by the Distance Selling Regulations 2000 or as a result of visits made by you are governed by our terms and conditions of supply.
+Contracts for the supply of goods and/or services formed through our site or which may otherwise be covered by the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 or as a result of visits made by you are governed by our terms and conditions of supply.

 VIRUSES, HACKING AND OTHER OFFENCES

 You must not misuse our site by knowingly introducing viruses, Trojans, worms, logic bombs or other material which is malicious or technologically harmful.
 You must not attempt to gain unauthorised access to our site, the server on which our site is stored or any server, computer or database connected to our site.
 You must not attack our site via a denial-of-service attack or a distributed denial-of-service attack.